joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/12/science/lindsey-graham-aortic-dissection.html

 **Fire in Bangkok Bar Kills Dozens**\
-`The rapid blaze sent people fleeing into the bathroom to hide, officials said.
+`The fast-moving blaze sent people fleeing into the bathroom to hide, officials said.
 Their bodies were found there, raising questions about fire safety standards.`\
 https://www.nytimes.com/2026/07/12/world/asia/deadly-fire-bangkok-thailand.html

 **It Takes Coordination (and Many Arms) to Unfurl a World Cup Flag**\